 Facility maintenance relates to non-manufacturing commercial buildings, industrial maintenance pertains to manufacturing plants, and property maintenance applies to residential buildings.
 With that said, there is no universal agreement as to which tasks fall under which umbrella.

-In this article, we’ll take a look at the origins of facility management, the roles of facilities managers, the categories of facility maintenance, and more.
-Once you finished reading, you will say, “Wow, that was really informative!”
+In this article, we look at the origins of facility management, the roles of facilities managers, the categories of facility maintenance, and more.

-Broadly speaking, facility maintenance is as old as kings, queens, and castles.
+The history of FM, broadly speaking, is as old as kings, queens, and castles.
 However, the formal practice of facility management (FM) has only been around since the 1970s.
 During this time, businesses began outsourcing routine maintenance services like lighting, heating, and plumbing in an effort to reduce costs.

 Fast forward to the 1990s, and tasks like property management, relocation, and space planning were integrated into the field.
 This is also when universities began offering educational programs on FM.
 The practice of facility management now often includes payroll, human services, and asset management in addition to an evolving roster of project requests.